Graduate of Longwood University in Virginia. Part-time sports journalist covering…

 Vitamin B9 may lower the frequency and intensity of migraine headaches (x).
 This nutrient plays an essential role in the regulation of neurotransmitters in the brain (x).
 It is almost impossible to overdose on B9 vitamins because excess levels are normally excreted through urine (x).

 This is a powerful antioxidant that boosts immune function and metabolic processes (x).
 This product also promotes cardiovascular health (x).
 It prevents headaches by minimizing inflammation and improving blood flow (x).

 The best serving size for vitamin E is no more than 350 milligrams per day.
 Side effects associated with vitamin E supplementation include nausea, skin rash, blurry vision, abdominal discomfort and vomiting.
 Women who are heavy and breastfeeding mothers should avoid supplementing with vitamin E altogether.

-Although supplements are considered generally safe, it is crucial to consider a few things when buying dietary products:
+Although supplements for headache are considered generally safe, it is crucial to consider a few things when buying dietary products:

 - Always discuss supplementation with your healthcare provider before using any product

-- Pregnant and lactating women should not use supplements altogether unless when prescribed by a doctor
+- Pregnant and lactating women should not use supplements for headache altogether unless when prescribed by a doctor

 - Supplements may not produce the same results in all people, and results may not occur right away